andreicampigotto/andreicampigotto/README.md

 - 💬 Ask me about Anythinks
 - 📫 How to reach me andreicampigotto@icloud.com
 - 🧠 I'm learning new technologies
-- 🤝 I'm open to collaborating on any kotlin project
+- 🤝 I'm open to collaborating on any project

 <details>
   <summary>:zap: GitHub Stats</summary>